 For ST of (1) formula, please substitute the longest number of execution states in used instruction.
+(10 states of RTE instruction when MULXS, DIVXS instruction is not used, 24 states when MULXS, DIVXS instruction is used)

 In subactive mode, there are not limitation for interrupt request flag, timer overflow flag, and compare match flag clear.